Dr Francis Leneghan

-Related to this research, I have co-edited two volumes of essays on medieval English psalms: with Tamara Atkin, The Psalms and Medieval English Literature: From the Conversion to the Reformation (Cambridge: D. S. Brewer, 2017); and with Helen Appleton, The Psalms in Anglo-Saxon and Anglo-Norman England, special edition of English Studies, 98.1 (2017).
-In 2013, I co-organised with Tamara Atkin and Ruth Ahnert the Psalm Culture conference at Queen Mary Univeristy, London.
+Related to this research, I have co-edited two volumes of essays on medieval English psalms: The Psalms and Medieval English Literature: From the Conversion to the Reformation (Cambridge: D. S. Brewer, 2017) (with Tamara Atkin); and The Psalms in Anglo-Saxon and Anglo-Norman England, special edition of English Studies, 98.1 (2017) (with Helen Appleton).
+In 2013, I co-organised with Tamara Atkin and Ruth Ahnert the Psalm Culture conference at Queen Mary University, London.

-I lecture on Old English poetry and prose in the English faculty, and teach Early Medieval English at both St Peter's and Exeter colleges.
+I lecture on Old English poetry and prose in the English Faculty and I teach Medieval English at St Peter's college.
+I also teach Old English to Course II students from across the university.

 Undergraduate teaching and supervision: